vivlabs/instaclone/README.md

 - `instaclone configs`: sanity check configuration
 - `instaclone purge`: delete entire cache (leaving resources uploaded)

-Run `instaclone --help` for a complete list of flags.
+Run `instaclone --help` for a complete list of flags and settings.

 If you have multiple items defined in the `instaclone.yml` file, you can list them as arguments to `instaclone publish` or `instaclone install`, e.g. `instaclone install node_modules`.

-Finally, note that by default installations are done with a symlink, but this can be customized in the config file to copy files.
+Finally, note that by default, installations are done with a symlink, but this can be customized in the config file to copy files.
-As a shortcut, if you run `instaclone install --copy`, it will a fast rsync-based copy of the files.
+As a shortcut, if you run `instaclone install --copy`, it will perform a fast rsync-based copy of the files.
 You should use the `--copy` option if you plan to modify the files after installation.

 ## Why you should Instaclone node_modules